-For these reasons VCTs are generally considered to be appropriate for very experienced investors who have large investment portfolios.
+For these reasons, VCTs are generally considered to be appropriate for very experienced investors who have large investment portfolios.

-If purchased in the secondary market, once the shares are listed on the London Stock Exchange, there is no tax relief on the purchase (although these do count toward the £200,000 cap) but gains are free of CGT, and no tax is payable on dividends.
+If VCTs are purchased in the secondary market, once the shares are listed on the London Stock Exchange there’s no tax relief on the purchase (although these do count toward the £200,000 cap) but gains are free of CGT, and there’s no tax payable on dividends.